Houston's Line of Duty Firefighters

 Buried: Memorial Oaks Cemetery, Morning Tide, Section 303, Lot 16, Space 5

-Senior Captain Dillion, a 23 year veteran, suffered a heart attack at a fire in the Jadestone Apartments, 7520 Cook Road near Winding Passage Street.
+Senior Captain Dillion suffered a heart attack at a fire in the Jadestone Apartments, 7520 Cook Road and Winding Passage Street.
 After the fire was under control, he began experiencing chest pains and collapsed.
 Firefighters performed CPR and he was transported to West Houston Medical Center where efforts to revive him failed.
-At the time of the incident he was working at Fire House 76.
+At the time of the incident, he was working at Fire House No. 76.

-Bill is survived by his two sons, David and Matt and daughter Katelyn.
+Bill was survived by his two sons, David and Matt, and daughter Katelyn.

 Harry Dodd